Paris Restaurants: Le Steaking

 Atmosphere at Le Steaking is pleasant in a dark, very masculine way with several floors including a cigar bar at the top for the men to enjoy with a little scotch after dinner.
 I must say that with the offering of different cuts and sourcing for the beef, I felt the owner had given his own spin on the New York or Chicago classic steakhouse menu.
 Plus, adding the ability to choose one of more of the three sauces on offer, all of which were delicious, gave it a distinct French touch as well.
 It’s quite expensive, just like a New York steakhouse but service was excellent making this new establishment one I’d head back to.

-In a nutshell: When you are fed up with French fare and pining for a perfectly cooked steak and an expert martini to pair it with, head directly to Le Steaking.
+: When you are fed up with French fare and pining for a perfectly cooked steak and an expert martini to pair it with, head directly to Le Steaking.

 If you like this then you’ll enjoy trying Le Severo for award winning steak frites.

 For insider deals on restaurants, bars, and wine and champagne tastings in Paris, get the GO-Card and enjoy the luxe life for less.
 Learn more about the Go-Card and where to use it.